Kalshammari/Transformer-Model/README.md

 # Transformer Model for Multivariate Time Series Classification: A Case Study of  Solar Flare Prediction
- The code is an implementation of the Attention-based and Transformer Model for Multivariate Time Series Classification.
+ The code is an implementation of the ATransformer Model for Multivariate Time Series Classification: A Case Study of  Solar Flare Prediction.
 It is implemented using Tensorflow.

 **Overview:**
 This repository provides the implementation of the Transformer-based MVTS Classification Framework.